Jam Recipes that are Easy to Make Plus Instructions on How to Make Great Jam

 Continue as in the Basic Procedure, Steps 6 & 7.

-JAM RECIPES: BLACKBERRY JAM RECIPE
+JAM RECIPES for BLACKBERRY JAM

 1 kg blackberries